-LLM, (behavioral law and economics), Harvard Law School
+- LLM, behavioral law and economics, Harvard Law School

-JD, University of Virginia School of Law
+- JD, University of Virginia School of Law

-BA, Georgetown University
+- BA, Georgetown University

 General Areas of Interest, Scholarship, Research, & Practice

 McCann is one of the nation’s leading experts in sports law, a seasoned sports attorney, and an award-winning teacher, scholar and journalist.
 He is Sports Illustrated’s Legal Analyst, an Investigative Writer for both Sports Illustrated and SI.com, and the on-air Legal Analyst for NBA TV.
-McCann has authored more than 400 legal columns and investigative articles for Sports Illustrated and SI.com and is a key member ofSports Illustrated’s investigative team.
-He has covered the Boston Marathon bombings, the trial of Aaron Hernandez for the murder of Odin Lloyd, sexual assault allegations against Jameis Winston, the Washington Redskins trademark dispute, Donald Sterling’s legal battles with both the NBA and his wife Shelly Sterling, NBA, NFL and NHL lockouts, the legality of the NFL’s tax exempt status, the Jerry Sandusky scandal, Ed O’Bannon v.
+McCann has authored more than 500 legal columns and investigative articles for Sports Illustrated and SI.com and is a key member of Sports Illustrated’s investigative team.
+He has covered the Boston Marathon bombings, Deflategate, the trial of Aaron Hernandez for the murder of Odin Lloyd, sexual assault allegations against Jameis Winston and Derrick Rose, the Washington Redskins trademark dispute, Donald Sterling’s legal battles with both the NBA and his wife Shelly Sterling, NBA, NFL and NHL lockouts, the legality of the NFL’s tax exempt status, the Jerry Sandusky scandal, Ed O’Bannon v.
 NCAA, Lance Armstrong’s doping scandal and many other stories.
 McCann was the first member of the media to interview Lance Armstrong after Armstrong’s interview with Oprah Winfrey.
 He interviewed Armstrong at his home in Austin, TX and authored “My Dance With Lance” (Sports Illustrated, March 11, 2013 issue, pages 14-15).

 During the summer of 2014, McCann wrote a record-breaking 50 legal columns for Sports Illustrated and SI.com.
 McCann has also broken several national news stories, including that University of Arkansas football coach Bobby Petrino hired his mistress over 150 more qualified candidates, that Donald Sterling informed the NBA of his refusal to comply with the NBA’s sanction and that Sterling hired a legal team with a threat to sue the NBA, and that the Los Angeles Angels were set to trade troubled outfielder Josh Hamilton.

 McCann has authored more than 20 law review articles, with placements in the Yale Law Journal, Wisconsin Law Review, and Boston College Law Review, among other prominent law reviews.
 One notable law review article is American Needle v.
 NFL: An Opportunity to Reshape Sports Law, 119 YALE L.J.
 726 (2010).

-McCann is also the Distinguished Visiting Hall of Fame Professor of Law at Mississippi College School of Law and teaches bar preparation courses for Themis Bar Review.
+McCann is on the Board of the Harvard Law School Systemic Justice Project.
+He is also the Distinguished Visiting Hall of Fame Professor of Law at Mississippi College School of Law, where he teaches a summer sports law course.
+In addition, McCann teaches the “Sports Law Controversies” course in the Oregon Law Summer Sports Institute and bar preparation courses for Themis Bar Review.
 Professor McCann has also taught a sports law and analytics reading group at Yale Law School – the first such course to be offered at any law school – and sports law and administrative law courses at Boston College Law School.
 He was chair of the Association of American Law School’s Section on Law and Sports in 2008.